Aloo baingan ki sabzi or potato eggplant vegetable is a mildly spiced Pakistani vegan dish made with eggplant and chopped potatoes.

-This Aloo Baingan dish is simple to make but makes for a hearty meal.
+It's a simple recipe to put together and makes for a hearty meal.
 It can be served as a main dish or as a side dish depending on the occasion.
-It’s a great way to use up surplus baingan/eggplant as well.
-Serve with roti or chawal along with a bit of achaar for added flavor.
+Serve with roti or rice along with pickles (achaar) on the side for additional flavour.

 - ½ teaspoon red chili powder or chili flakes